 Anyway, fried squash is made the same way as tomato fritters.
 The only difference here is that you’ll first have to dip the squash slices into an egg and milk mixture before rolling them in the cornmeal.
 The mixture helps make the cornmeal stick to the squash slices better.

-Carrots are an excellent source of carotene, potassium, fiber and antioxidants.
-If you have some of these in your garden then you should not hesitate making delicious glazed carrots.
+Carrots are an excellent source of carotene, potassium, fiber, and antioxidants.
+If you have some of these in your garden then you should not hesitate to make delicious glazed carrots.

 Take some of your carrots, wash and scrape them well, and then boil until slightly tender.
 As they’re boiling, heat 3 tablespoons of both butter and brown sugar with 60ml of hot water.
 This is to make somewhat of simple syrup.
 Remove your carrots from the boiling water and then drain thoroughly.
 Pour the syrup over the drained carrots and then bake them for around 25-minutes at 190 C.

 You can do so many other things with the vegetables from your garden, and these are just but a few of the most interesting ones.
 If you like using air fryers, then you should definitely try out some of these recipes.